5 Common Household Hazards & Injuries to be Cautious Of

 #2.
 Slip & Fall Injuries

 Falls have long held a position as a top cause for household injuries.
 Children fall off beds, tables, and dressers.
 Healthy adults may fall off of roofs while performing routine maintenance.
 Elderly individuals may lose their balance and fall during normal daily activities.
 Falls can result in severe lacerations, broken bones including hips, spinal cord damage, and brain damage.
 While most falls are minor, the wrong landing can lead to far worse than a skinned knee.
 Take safety precautions on roofs and supervise children during playtime to avoid serious fall injuries.
-If you are older or take care of an older individual, consider a cane, walker, or other mobility strategy to reduce the likelihood of a dangerous fall.
+If you are older or take care of an older individual, consider a cane, walker, or another mobility strategy to reduce the likelihood of a dangerous fall.

 Electrical issues, unsupervised stoves, candles, hairstyling tools, chemicals, and other hazards may contribute to serious and life-threatening burn injuries.
 According to the Burn Foundation, people experience more than 500,000 scald-related burns every year in the U.S. Many of the incidents occur in the kitchen and bathroom.
 At 156°F, water can cause a third-degree burn in a single second.
 At 133°F, it can cause a third-degree burn within 15 seconds.